annholmes/Putah-Creek-eDNA/README.md

 ## 💾 Data Availability

-- Raw Illumina sequencing data will be archived with a DOI via Dryad Digital Repository ([DOI to be added]).
+- Scripts, data, and resources will be formally archived with a DOI via Zenodo (upon manuscript acceptance [DOI to be added]).
-- Scripts, data, and resources will be formally archived with a DOI via Zenodo upon manuscript acceptance. ([DOI to be added]).
+- Raw Illumina sequencing data will be archived with a DOI via Dryad ([DOI to be added]).
 - Materials in this GitHub repository are provided as working versions for transparency and internal organization only, not as a formal archive.

 ---